Sephley/docs/docs/zusatz-pruefung.md

 - configure federated datasources as documented in the [db2 Knowledge Center](https://www.ibm.com/docs/en/db2/11.5?topic=wrapper-configuring-access-db2-data-sources)
 All the commands should be saved into the script `HRREMOTE_Create.sql`.
 You should also create a script `HHREMOTE_Drop.sql` where you remove all the data.

+For this part you must be connected to DBBW003!

 ### HRREMOTE_Create.sql
 ```
 CATALOG TCPIP NODE db2_node REMOTE system42 SERVER db2tcp42;